Martin Harlinghausen: Later commands

 After his dismissal, Harlinghausen briefly returned to Fliegerführer Atlantik as a member of Kessler's staff but was placed in reserve on 26 June 1943.
 In October 1943 he was appointed General der Kampfflieger.
 On 11 November, Reichsmarschall (Marshal of the Realm) Hermann Göring, in his role as commander-in-chief of the Luftwaffe, organized a meeting of high-ranking Luftwaffe officers, including Nordmann.
 The meeting, also referred to as the "Areopag" was held at the Luftkriegsakademie (air war academy) at Berlin-Gatow.
 This Luftwaffe version of the Greek Areopagus—a court of justice—aimed at finding solutions to the deteriorating air was situation over Germany.

-In December 1944 Harlinghausen was appointed Chef des Luftwaffenkommandos "West", a position he held until the cessation of hostilities.
-He was captured by American troops, and illegally held after the war ended.
-He was finally released in 1947.
+On 27 April 1945, Harlinghausen was appointed commander of Luftwaffenkommando West, a position he held until the end of hostilities.
+He was captured by American troops and held as a prisoner of war until his release in September 1947.

 Postwar career

 Harlinghausen served in the new West German Air Force from 1957 to 1961.
 He was sent into retirement, having been politically uncomfortable during his post-war career, after demanding a proper investigation in the 1961 F-84 Thunderstreak incident, after which Oberstleutnant Siegfried Barth, commander of Jagdbombergeschwader (JaBoG) 32, was removed from his post without a proper investigation.

 Harlinghausen died in Gütersloh in March 1986.